oroinc/documentation/commerce/dev_guide/integration/index.rst

     We recommend you to always use the fields filter and retrieve only the fields you will use in your application.

 Example.
-Retrieve only required fields
+Retrieve Only Required Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Select the **username** and the **email** fields of the **users** resource.